Back Pain & Sciatica Relief

 Those who have experienced sciatica typically report it as being very uncomfortable.
 Fortunately, it is also fairly easy to diagnose.

-Sciatica pain is typically reported as being very uncomfortable.
+Being very uncomfortable might be make you suffering from sciatica pain.
 The silver lining is that it is also easy to diagnose.
 People with sciatica suffer from pain along their sciatic nerve, which is the biggest nerve in the human body.
 The sciatic nerve begins at the lower back, splitting at the base of the spine to extend down the buttocks, both legs, and ends at the bottom of each foot.

-Sciatica occurs when the sciatic nerve becomes “pinched” or otherwise damaged in some way, thus resulting in a “stinging,” “burning,” or “shooting” sensation in the lower back, buttocks, legs, or feet.
+Sciatica occurs when the sciatic nerve becomes “pinched” or otherwise damaged in some way.
+It results in a “stinging,” “burning,” or “shooting” sensation in the lower back, buttocks, legs, or feet.

 Contact Connecticut Family Physical Therapy:

 If you’re suffering from back pain or sciatica, you can find safe and effective treatments with physical therapy.
 Our highly-trained Westport physical therapists will help determine your diagnosis before creating your treatment plan.
-The main stages of your plan will focus on pain relief, which may include any combination of ice and heat therapies, manual therapy, posture improvement, targeted stretches and exercises, or any other treatment that our physical therapist deems fit.
+The main stages of your plan will focus on pain relief.
+This may include any combination of ice and heat therapies, manual therapy, posture improvement, targeted stretches, and exercises.
+It also includes any other treatment that our physical therapist deems fit.

 As you progress and improve, our physical therapist will expand on your exercises and stretches by making them more intensive over time.
 This will help increase your overall strength and range of motion.
 Those diagnosed with sciatica will likely be prescribed specific leg stretches, in order to loosen up the sciatic nerve.